Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Concatenation Transformation

-In this section we show how to transform three 3D surface codes into a 3D colour code using code concatenation.
-Colour codes are a family of topological codes introduced by Bomb\'{i}n and Martin-Delgado~\cite{Bombin2006Topological}.
-3D colour codes are defined on four-valent, four-colourable lattices.
-Qubits are placed on the vertices of the lattice, $X$ stabilizers are associated with the cells of the lattice and $Z$ stabilizers with the faces of the lattice.
-This makes 3D colour codes very similar to 3D surface codes in the rectified picture.
-In fact, 3D colour codes and stacks of three 3D surface codes are equivalent up to local Clifford unitaries, as shown by Kubica \emph{et al}.~\cite{Kubica2015Unfolding}.
-This result is a special case of their more general result which states that $d$ copies of a $D$-dimensional surface code are local Clifford equivalent to a single $D$-dimensional colour code.
+In this section, we show how to transform three 3D surface codes into a 3D color code using code concatenation.
+Color codes are a family of topological codes introduced by Bomb\'{i}n and Martin-Delgado~\cite{Bombin2006Topological,Bombin2007Topological}.
+3D color codes are defined on weakly four-valent, 4-colourable lattices.
+In a weakly four-valent lattice, all vertices are four-valent except for vertices on the boundaries.
+In a 3D color code, we place qubits on the vertices of the lattice, we associate $X$ stabilizers with the cells of the lattice and we associate $Z$ stabilizers with the faces of the lattice.
+This makes 3D color codes very similar to 3D surface codes in the rectified picture.
+In fact, 3D color codes and stacks of three 3D surface codes are equivalent up to local Clifford unitaries, as shown by Kubica \emph{et al}.~\cite{Kubica2015Unfolding}.
+This result is a special case of their more general result which states that $d$ copies of a $D$-dimensional surface code are local Clifford equivalent to a single $D$-dimensional color code.
+The surprisingly close relationship between color codes and surface code has also been explored in a number of other works~\cite{Bombin2012Universal,Delfosse2014Decoding,Bombin2014Structure,Aloshious2016Projecting,Aloshious2018Local}.